-'''

 config:# rackUnit <n> <rack_unit> LEDOperationMode <mode>

-'''

 - <n> is the number of the FEATURE port where the selected asset strip is physically connected.
-For the EMX device with only one FEATURE port, the number is always 1. - <rack\unit> is the index number of the desired rack unit.
-The index number is available on the asset strip or the Asset Strip page of the web interface. - <mode> is one of the LED modes: automatic or manual.
+For the EMX device with only one FEATURE port, the number is always 1. - <rack_unit> is the index number of the desired rack unit.
+The index number is available on the asset strip or the Asset Strip page of the web interface.

 Mode Description automatic This option makes the LED of the specified rack unit follow the global LED color settings.
-See Setting LED Colors for Connected Tags (on page 447) and Setting LED Colors for Disconnected Tags (on page 447).
+See Setting LED Colors for Connected Tags (on page 466) and Setting LED Colors for Disconnected Tags (on page 467).
 This is the default. manual This option enables selection of a different LED color and LED mode for the specified rack unit.
-When this option is selected, see Setting an LED Color for a Rack Unit (on page 449) and Setting an LED Mode for a Rack Unit (on page 450) to set different LED settings.
+When this option is selected, see Setting an LED Color for a Rack Unit (on page 469) and Setting an LED Mode for a Rack Unit (on page 469) to set different LED settings.